comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 (studio:repositories)=
-# Week 5: Repositories and Version Control
+# Week 4: Repositories and Version Control

 ## Studio Abstract

 ---

 > In this  studio, we will discuss repositories and why they are important; and you will set up a repository for your team and use it for the first time.
+We will also discuss interviewing -- something that you have already started.
 >

 We will address the following activities and exercises in this studio:

-- [ ]  Overview of repositories and GitHub
+- [ ]  Overview of repositories
-- [ ]  Setting up a team repository on GitHub
+- [ ]  Setting up and using a team repository on GitHub
-- [ ]  Adding files and managing directories
-- [ ]  Understanding branch and merge
-- [ ]  Repository conflict resolution
 - [ ]  Using Markdown for documentation
+- [ ]  Small practice interviews.

 ---